bcgllc/elasticsearch-bible-kjv/README.md

 - Top 60 Near Words
 - Up to 300 documents can be navigated

-** Knowledge of how to setup and use Elasticsearch Server, Kibana, and Apache (HTTPD) is required.
+NOTE: ** Knowledge of how to setup and use Elasticsearch Server, Kibana, and Apache (HTTPD) is required.
 Install instructions can be provided if needed.
 ** Word 2007 or greater is required if you wish to use the XLSX files.

 The project comes with the following files: